By Mary H. Dyer, Master Naturalist and Master Gardener

 Identifying Fungus Gnats

-If you are looking for an organic fungus gnat control, the best option is to repot the plant in gnat free soil.
+If all else fails, the best option is to repot the plant in gnat free soil.
 Remove the plant from the infected soil and wash all of the soil off the roots of the plant.
 Wash the container that held the infected plant in a weak solution of bleach water.
 This will kill any eggs or larva still in the pot.
 Repot the plant in fresh soil and allow the soil to dry out in-between watering to prevent reinfestation of the soil gnats.

-Fungus gnats are annoying, but once you know how to get rid of fungus gnats, you can keep this pest from bothering your lovely plants.
+Fungus gnats are annoying, but once you know how to get rid of soil gnats, you can keep this pest from bothering your lovely plants.